 When looking for a new orthodontic practice, people often turn to social media for recommendations, referrals, and reviews.
-This is ok, but there are other ways to find a new orthodontist.
+This is a first step, however there are other ways to find a new orthodontist.
 The American Association of Orthodontists (AAO) website has information about how to choose an orthodontist and an online search tool to help you locate an AAO orthodontist.
 You may also inquire with your company’s HR department or go through your insurance.
 Be sure that the new orthodontist you choose accepts transfer patients and is capable of maintaining your specific type of braces.
 Other considerations include the convenience of the location, especially if you have many months left in your orthodontic care, as well as the office’s hours, if you’re juggling a busy schedule.

-3. Complete all necessary paperwork to have medical records transferred on time.
+3. Complete an orthodontic transfer form and necessary paperwork so medical records are moved on time.

 4. Gather supplies to maintain braces while you’re in transit.

-We recommend having a braces emergency kit on hand which can include supplies such as floss, toothbrush, toothpaste, rubber bands, wax and a small mirror.
-This may also be a good place for your retainer to keep everything together in one bag.
+We recommend having a braces care kit on hand which includes supplies such as floss, toothbrush, toothpaste, rubber bands, wax, and a small mirror.
+This may also be a good place for your retainer with your supplies.
 Use wax to help relieve the discomfort of a poking wire or loose bracket until you can see your new orthodontist.
 Maintain good hygiene while you’re traveling and stay away from sticky foods that could cause a problem.
-If you’re transferring into our practice and encounter a braces emergency on the road, please give us a call and we’d be happy to help you find a solution.
+If you encounter a braces emergency on the road, please give us a call and we’d be happy to help you find a solution.

 5. Be prepared for change.

-When going through orthodontic treatment, our patients often become like family to us over the course of their orthodontic treatment.
-It’s likely that you have developed a wonderful working relationship with your current practice and change will be difficult.
+Our patients often become like family to us over the course of their orthodontic treatment.
+It’s likely that you have developed a wonderful working relationship with your current practice and change may be difficult.
 Beyond the relational dynamic, there could be a change to your treatment plan.
 It may not look the same as your current experience, but rest assured that you can find a wonderful new practice.